Two decades after 9/11, Harris and Democrats have reclaimed patriotism

 In response, the crowd chanted: “USA, USA, USA” once more.

-As the balloons dropped on her and the jubilant crowd after she finished her speech, American flags waved proudly as her supporters in the convention hall cheered wildly.
+As the balloons dropped around her and the jubilant crowd at the close of her speech, supporters in the convention hall cheered wildly and a sea of American flags waved proudly.

 She was there, with her bandmates, now called “The Chicks,” to perform at the convention earlier in the evening.